 Identifying and reducing the carbon footprint; and

-Technical considerations.
+Technical and operational considerations.

 Environmental challenges

 Organizations should take into account the fact that protection of the environment is a global concern and that while most impacts are localized, there is potential that the impact can be environmental, social and political.